If you’re getting an emotional support animal in Maine, then understand your rights and how to access them. Read on for more information!!

 - There is no such thing as a registered or certified emotional support animal (Beware bogus sites!)

-- Only a licensed mental health professional can write a letter explaining and proving your need of an ESA!
+- Only a licensed mental health professional can write a letter explaining and proving your need for an ESA!

-- However, having an ESA letter does allow the animal to travel with you on air flights free of charge, on any airline (granted the airline accepts the dog/cat breed or animal) – look to our other Airlines Pet/ESA Policy pages to know which ones are allowed and which ones are not
+- However, having an ESA letter does allow the animal to travel with you on air flights free of charge, on any airline (granted the airline accepts the dog/cat breed or animal and you have the additional documentation if they require it) – look to our other Airlines Pet/ESA Policy pages to know which ones are allowed and which ones are not.

 - In addition, a landlord has to make reasonable accommodation to a person owning an ESA